dlops-io/data-labeling/README_sav.md

 ## Prerequisites
 * Have Docker installed
 * Cloned this repository to your local machine with a terminal up and running
+* Check that your Docker is running with the following command

+`docker run hello-world`

+### Install Docker
+Install `Docker Desktop`

 #### Ensure Docker Memory
 - To make sure we can run multiple container go to Docker>Preferences>Resources and in "Memory" make sure you have selected > 4GB

+### Install VSCode
+Follow the [instructions](https://code.visualstudio.com/download) for your operating system.
+If you already have a preferred text editor, skip this step.

-## Cheese App: Data Labeling
+## Mushroom App: Data Labeling
-In this tutorial we will setup a data labeling web app to label data for the cheese app.
+In this tutorial we will setup a data labeling web app to label data for the mushroom app.
 We will use Docker to run everything inside containers.

 **In order to complete this tutorial you will need your own GCP account setup and your github repo.**
 ### Fork the github repository